-I will do my best to follow the schedule content-wise depending on how quickly we can cover the topics.
+I will do my best to follow the schedule depending on how quickly we can cover the topics.
 However, the events in bold will take place on their specified dates.

-If any changes are made, I will announce them in class and post them on Canvas.
+If I make any changes, I will announce them in class and post them on Canvas.